Recommendations

 12

-The Chief of Staff evaluates and determines any additional reasons for noncompliance and makes certain that clinicians follow up with patients receiving long-term opioid therapy includes an assessment of adherence to the pain management plan of care.
+The Chief of Staff evaluates and determines any additional reasons for noncompliance and ensures healthcare providers follow up with patients within three months after initiating long-term opioid therapy and assess intervention effectiveness.

 Closure Date: